omarfarouk311/Social-Network-Blog-REST-API/README.md

 ## Reverse Proxy
 - Implemented L7 load balancing using Nginx as a reverse proxy to handle traffic distribution, ensuring high availability and fault tolerance.
-- used least connections algorithm for load balancing to ensure that the traffic is routed to the server that has the least connections.
+- used the least connections algorithm for load balancing to ensure that the traffic is routed to the server that has the fewest connections.
 - Enabled caching to cache images of users and posts.

 ## Installation